 3. Save Your User Role

-Once you've chosen the right access for this custom user role, click "Save" to save your changes.
+Once you've chosen the right permissions for this new role, click "Save" to save your changes.

-You can follow the same instructions above to create as many custom user roles as you like.
+Follow the instructions above to create as many custom user roles as you like.